April 29, 2024

 Wherever possible, the building connections are designed to be hidden by the building finishes.
 This creates a clear and minimal connection between the extension and the existing building.

-If you are connecting a glass extension to a listed or protected building this connection is even more important to get right.
-There are various methods we can use to connect a glass extension to a listed building whilst protecting it.
-One solution could be the creation of a sub steel frame that supports the weight of the glass extension and provides an interface to the listed building.
+If you are connecting a glass extension to a Listed Building this connection is even more important to get right.
+There are various methods we can use to connect a glass extension to a Listed building whilst protecting it.
+One solution could be the creation of a sub steel frame that supports the weight of the glass extension and provides an interface to the Listed building.

 Glass Box Extension Hawthorns Glass Box Extension by IQ Glass